Ashutosh781/Ashutosh781.github.io/_research/1_robotic-ultrasound.md

 Created an evolutionary algorithm-based real-time optimization module that determines the best trajectory for the RGB-D sensor for surface reconstruction.

 <img title="Robotic Ultrasound setup" alt="Robotic Ultrasound setup" src="/images/rus.png">

+Above image shows the robotic ultrasound setup used.